Neethu9074/carbon/.github/pull_request_template.md

 - [ ] User facing change?
 Release Notes PR created and linked in references
 - [ ] Documentation needs an update?
 Docs PR created and linked in references
 - [ ] [Pull Request Guidelines](https://github.ibm.com/instana/ui-notion-pages/blob/main/Frontend-Enablement/Process/Pull-Request-Guidelines.md) applied
-- [ ] Ensure [Mixpanel Instrumentation](https://github.ibm.com/instana/ui-notion-pages/blob/main/UI-Community/Product-Analytics/mixpanel-instrumentation.md) is done for Team wise product analytics.
+- [ ] Ensure Segment Instrumentation is done for team-wise product analytics.

 <!--
 Really, if not applicable, please REMOVE it.
 -->

 # References

 <!--
 > Please include links to other artifacts related to this code change.
 -->

 - Story: INSTA-12345
 - [Documentation](http://example.com)
 - [CSP Case](http://example.com)
 - [Release Notes PR](https://github.ibm.com/instana/docs/compare)
 - [Documentation PR](https://github.ibm.com/instana/docs/compare)

 # Screenshots

 <!--
 > Please include one or more screenshots that show what this code change looks
 > like in the UI.
 Please include screenshots to highlight special / edge cases.

 > You can add screenshots either in a table side-by-side or for bigger screenshots, you can use the sections.
 -->

 | Before | After |
 | ------ | ----- |
 |        |       |
 |        |       |

 ## After

 <!--
 > Please add any screenshot here to show how it looks after applying the changes.
 This helps to spot the visual changes easier.
 -->

 ## Before

 <!--
 > Please add any screenshot of how it looked before the changes for easier comparison.
 -->